-- Supplementary semester is of eight weeks duration and is offered at the end of even semester. - ii) Supplementary semester is for students who have failed during regular semester, dropped, withdrawn or secured NE/F grade in the courses. - iii) All courses are not offered.
+- i) Supplementary semester is of eight weeks duration and is offered after the announcement of even semester results. - ii) Supplementary semester is offered only at the end of 4th and 8th Semesters. - iii) Supplementary semester is for students who have dropped, withdrawn and secured 'NE' grade for not satisfying CIE and Attendance requirements during regular semester/s or for student who wishes to improve CIE in any of the regular semester/s course/s. - iv) All courses are not offered.
 A student has to opt from those offered by the Department in a given supplementary semester.
-The list of courses offered during the supplementary semester will be announced at the end of even semester. - iv) Registration by the students should be completed on or before the dates specified in the academic calendar by paying the prescribed fee. - v) Registration after the last date is not permitted. - vi) A student is allowed to register for a maximum of 16 credits or 4 credit courses during a supplementary semester. - vii) Dropping and withdrawal of courses are not permitted in supplementary semester. - viii) Compensatory Test will not be conducted in supplementary semester. - ix) I and X grades are not awarded in supplementary semester. - x) Registration for Seminar/Project work /Internship/Practical courses are not permitted in supplementary semester. - xi) A theory course shall be offered in the supplementary term provided the minimum strength of students is 10.
-However, this requirement may be relaxed by the Academic council with due approval from the Principal and Dean (Academics) based on the recommendations of the respective Departments.
+The list of courses offered during the supplementary semester will be announced at the end of even semester. - v) Registration by the students should be completed on or before the dates specified in the academic calendar by paying the prescribed fee. - vi) Registration after the last date is not permitted. - vii) A student is allowed to register for a maximum of 16 credits or 4 credit courses during a supplementary semester. - viii) Dropping and withdrawal of courses are not permitted in supplementary semester. - ix) Compensatory Test will not be conducted in supplementary semester. - x) I and X grades are not awarded in supplementary semester. - xi) Registration for Seminar/Project Work /Internship/Practical courses are not permitted in supplementary semester.

+xii) A theory course shall be offered in the supplementary semester provided the minimum strength of students is 10.
+However, this requirement may be relaxed by the Academic Council with due approval from the Principal and Dean (Academics) based on the recommendations of the respective Departments.

-9.5 Registration for Elective Courses
+9.5 Registration for Elective Courses (Professional and Open Electives)

-- i) List of elective courses offered will be published by the respective Department. - ii) Student shall exercise his/her option in respect of elective course/s and register for the same offered by the Department at the beginning of respective semester. - iii) Elective/s can be offered if the minimum number of students registered shall not be less than 10. - iv) However, the condition as stated in clause above clause shall not be applicable to the programme having class strength of less than 10.
-In such cases only one elective shall be offered. - v) The maximum number of registrations to an elective may be restricted by the concerned Department. - vi) Student may be permitted to opt for change of elective course/s within fifteen days from the date of commencement of the semester.
+- i) List of elective courses offered will be published by the respective Department. - ii) Student shall exercise his/her option in respect of elective course/s and register for the same offered by the Department at the beginning of respective semester. - iii) Elective/s can be offered if the minimum number of students registered shall not be less than 10. - iv) However, the condition as stated above shall not be applicable to the programme having class strength of less than 10.
+In such cases only one elective shall be offered. - v) The maximum number of registrations to an elective may be restricted by the concerned Department. - vi) Registration to an elective course shall be on first come first serve basis. - vii) Student may be permitted to opt for change of elective course/s within fifteen days from the date of commencement of the semester.